ROCm/HIP/docs/understand/texture_fetching.rst

 Texture fetching
 *******************************************************************************

 `Textures <../doxygen/html/group___texture.html>`_ are more than just a buffer interpreted as a 1D, 2D, or 3D array.

 As textures are associated with graphics, they are indexed using floating-point values.
-The index can be in the range of [0 to size-1] or in [0 to 1].
+The index can be in the range of [0 to size-1] or [0 to 1].

 Depending on the index, texture sampling or texture addressing is performed, which decides the return value.